LogoLogo

 The following troubleshooting FAQs explain common integration issues and how to easily resolve them.

-If Finout cannot assume a role that was created on your AWS console, review the role created for Finout and verify the trust policy.
+Finout could not assume the role that was created on your AWS console, review the role created for Finout and verify the trust policy.
 Also, verify that the external ID is the one provided by Finout.

 Review the relevant policy on the bucket according to the documentation and verify the region.

 Finout could not locate the provided S3 bucket.
-Make sure that the bucket provided exists.
+Double check that the bucket provided exists.

 Make sure that the relevant read permissions for Finout were created.
 If the account that writes the Prometheus files into the S3 bucket is not the same account that created the ARN role for Finout, generate a new ARN role for Finout from the former account (that is, the account that writes into the S3 bucket) and send it to Finout, following the instructions below.